Arc-Computer/ATLAS/README.md

 ### Part B · ~2 hours (optional) — Run GEPA Prompt Optimization
 Reuse the proven compatibility config and let GEPA evolve the teaching prompts.

+Before you start, make sure the same keys from Part A are exported—`OPENAI_API_KEY` for model calls and `GEMINI_API_KEY` for the reward judges.

 ```bash
 # Optionally pin the models the script will call
 export TEACHER_MODEL=gpt-4.1